 - Human animals who lie to cover up the above, exist.

 Go ahead and deny the existence of these facts, or pick or choose when these facts a relevant.
 Deny reality.
 See where that leads you.
 You can’t spend the majority of your life ‘knowing’ that the government is corrupt, knowing they lie, then all of a sudden start believing they are benevolent, that they care about you as an individual.
 That hypocrisy is a mental illness.
 Governments and bureaucracies are not sympathetic to you, they don’t give a fuck about you except when it comes time to manipulate you for your vote or support.
-These power-hungry human animals exist, they lie, they prey on the vulnerable and the dumb.
+These power-hungry human animals exist, they lie, and they prey on the vulnerable and the dumb.
 Whether they are your regular psychopaths, egotripping cop, keyboard warrior or nameless politician, these sheep wolves will take you down like a predator takes down an antelope.

 The psychology of compliance and how it messes with one’s morality is highlighted in an independent 2012 movie called, Compliance.
 People are programmed to trust every form of authority whether it be a traffic coordinator in an orange vest or a doctor with a dozen acronyms against their name.
 They do this because it’s easy.
 Do what the cop says and avoid hassles.
 Who wants to write letters of complaint or go to court?

-Who wants every problem to be dealt with by a central authority.
+Who wants every problem to be dealt with by a central authority?

 Problems are hard to resolve, so it’s easier to make it someone else problem.
 The problem is, that this system relies on compliance.
 What does everyone think a Social Credit System is?
 It’s a reliance on centralised authorities to deal with problems nobody wants to take responsibility for.
 All it takes is one offender and everybody is cracked down upon by the authority given the mandate to manage the problem.

 Think it too far-fetched of a Social Credit System to infect your little corner of the ‘free’ world.
 Try putting a piece of styrofoam in your recycling bin.
 Wait until you get the ‘whoops’ you’ve-been-naughty sticker from your local government.
-The notice will give you three strikes and your out.
+The notice will give you three strikes and you’re out.
 Ring them up and find out what the repercussions will be.
 Delve deeper, and find out about the economics of the recycling industry and what kind of dodgy mess that is, how efficient or effective it is in solving waste management issues, how corrupt or mishandled it is, or how much logic goes into exporting and importing and burning and burying of raw trash.
 Once you’re smacked with an infringement for non-compliance you will demand more Social Credit Systems to govern your life because you enjoy being compliant.

 A false sense of security.